baking-bad/tzkt/Tzkt.Api/Swagger/WsSubscriptions.md

 ## SubscribeToHead

-Sends the blockchain head every time it has been updated.
+Sends the blockchain head every time it is changed.

 ### Method